 How Does Race Affect the Gender Wage Gap?April 03, 2014

 The latest data from the U.S. Census Bureau shows miniscule changes to the wage gap for women of color.
-Take a look at our September 2014 blog, “By the Numbers: A Look at the Gender Pay Gap” for more information.
+Take a look at The Simple Truth about the Gender Pay Gap report for the most current information.

 Race and ethnicity have always created a dividing line in the United States, and it’s no different with the gender pay gap.
 The pay gap affects all women, but it doesn’t affect all women equally.
 The latest edition of our research report, The Simple Truth about the Gender Pay Gap, presents the facts about the pay gap between women and men, showing how race and ethnicity, as well as gender, affect pay.

 Asian American and white women had higher weekly take-home pay than African American and Hispanic or Latina women did in 2012, and the pattern was similar for men in these groups.
 The gender pay gap was smallest within the African American, Hispanic/Latina, and Native Hawaiian/other Pacific Islander full-time workforce.
 But compared with white men (the largest group in the workforce), African American and Hispanic/Latina women fare poorly.
 Hispanic or Latina women are paid 89 percent of what Hispanic or Latino men are paid, and only 53 percent of what white men are paid.
 African American women are paid 89 percent of what African American men are paid, and that number drops to 64 percent in comparison with white men.

 So, you might ask (and Essence magazine did), What causes African American and Hispanic women to be paid less than white and Asian women?

 Education is part of the reason.
 African American women are less likely to graduate from high school or college than their white peers.
 Lower graduation rates mean that many African American and Hispanic/Latina young people enter the workforce with one hand tied behind their backs.